How To Livestream The Prada Spring/Summer Show At Milan Fashion Week 2024

 – When is the Prada Spring/Summer 2024 show?

 The Prada SS 2024 show will commence at 2 PM on Thursday, September 21 in Milan.
-This is equivalent to 8 PM HKT.
+This is equivalent to 5:30 PM IST.

 (Header and feature image credits: Courtesy: Prada)